J-Thumi/J-Thumi/README.md

 I work with agile teams, write testable code, and take care with deployment pipelines using Docker and CapRover.
 I'm continuously improving, whether that's a new Laravel feature, a design pattern, or a performance optimisation.

-Open to backend engineering roles, API integration work, and consulting — remote or Nairobi-based.
+Open to backend engineering roles, API integration work, and consulting, remote or Nairobi-based.

 ---